Mark Richt

-Mark Allan Richt (born February 18, 1960) is a retired American football coach, former player, and television analyst.
+Mark Allan Richt (born February 18, 1960) is an American former college football coach, player, and current television analyst.
 He was the head football coach at the University of Georgia for 15 years and at the University of Miami, his alma mater, for three.
-His teams won two Southeastern Conference (SEC) championships, five SEC division titles, and one Atlantic Coast Conference division title.
+His teams won two Southeastern Conference (SEC) championships, five SEC division titles, and one Atlantic Coast Conference (ACC) division title.
 He was a two-time SEC Coach of the Year (2002, 2005), the 2017 ACC Coach of the Year, and the winner of the national 2017 Walter Camp Coach of the Year Award.
 On January 10, 2023, he was inducted into College Football Hall of Fame as part of the 2023 class.

 Richt played college football as a quarterback at Miami.
 As an assistant coach, he spent 14 years at Florida State University, where he served as offensive coordinator and quarterbacks coach under Bobby Bowden, and a year as offensive coordinator at East Carolina University.

 Early years and playing career

 Richt was raised in a blue-collar family, the second oldest of five children.
 He was born in Omaha, Nebraska to Lou and Helen Richt.
 Lou worked as a tool-and-die maker for Western Electric.
 In 1967, the Richt family moved to Boulder, Colorado when Lou got a new job.
 In 1973, Lou was transferred to South Florida where Mark would graduate from high school.

-Richt became a star athlete at Boca Raton High and was called “All Turnpike’’ because of the various awards he received around the state of Florida.
+Richt became a star athlete at Boca Raton High and was called "All Turnpike" because of the various awards he received around the state of Florida.
 As a high school quarterback, he was recruited by the University of Miami, Florida State University, and Brown University.
 He chose to attend the University of Miami, an hour south from his family.